mvpeppa/Remote-Sensing-Tests-with-Google-Earth-Engine/README.md

  A reminder:
  - to install all necessary libraries inside the virtual environement you have created, e.g. gee as instructed in https://geemap.org/installation/.

+This work is still ongoing and will be updated frequently.
+If you wish to use the scripts for your own experiments make sure you acknowledge my work till now.